Garrakx/Custom-Regions/README.md

     MixedID : SequenceStart > Random1, Random2, Random3 > SequenceEnd

+Since this a single file, mods should extend this file with modification files.

-As a more concrete example:
+As an example:

     oldnewhorizons\modify\CustomBroadcasts.txt
         [ADD]ONHFarlands : ONH_Special